CTCycle/FAIRS-roulette-agent/README.md

 FAIRSnet is a custom neural network architecture tailored for time series forecasting in roulette prediction.
 It combines dense layers, frequency-based embeddings, and dual Q-Networks to capture sequential dependencies.
 The model takes a perceived field of historical outcomes as input, passing these sequences through a frequency-based embedding layer.
 While roulette outcomes are theoretically random, some online platforms may use algorithms that exhibit patterns or slight autoregressive tendencies.
 The architecture employs multiple dense layers with ReLU activation to learn relationships between past states and actions with the highest expected rewards.
 It is trained on a dataset built from past experiences, using reinforcement learning to optimize decision-making through DQN policy.
 The Q-Network head predicts Q-values that represents the confidence level for each possible outcome (suggested action).
 The model is trained using the Mean Squared Error (MSE) loss function, while tracking the Mean Absolute Percentage Error (MAPE) as a key metric.

 ## 3. Installation
 The installation process on Windows has been designed for simplicity and ease of use.
-To begin, simply run `FAIRS.bat`.
-On its first execution, the installation procedure will automatically start with minimal user input required.
+To begin, simply run *start_on_windows.bat.* On its first execution, the installation procedure will automatically start with minimal user input required.
 The script will check if either Anaconda or Miniconda is installed on your system.
-If neither is found, you will need to install it manually.
-You can download and install Miniconda by following the instructions here: https://docs.anaconda.com/miniconda/.

-After setting up Anaconda/Miniconda, the installation script will install all the necessary Python dependencies.
+If neither is found, it will automatically download and install the latest Miniconda release from https://docs.anaconda.com/miniconda/.
+After setting up Anaconda/Miniconda, the installation script will proceed with the installation of all necessary Python dependencies.
 This includes Keras 3 (with PyTorch support as the backend) and the required CUDA dependencies (CUDA 12.1) to enable GPU acceleration.
-If you'd prefer to handle the installation process separately, you can run the standalone installer by executing `setup/FAIRS_installer.bat`.
-You can also use a custom python environment by modifying `settings/launcher_configurations.ini` and setting use_custom_environment as true, while specifying the name of your custom environment.
+If you'd prefer to handle the installation process separately, you can run the standalone installer by executing *setup/install_on_windows.bat*.

 **Important:** After installation, if the project folder is moved or its path is changed, the application will no longer function correctly.
 To fix this, you can either:

-- Open the main menu, select "FAIRS setup," and choose "Install project packages"
+- Open the main menu, select *Setup and maintentance* and choose *Install project in editable mode*
 - Manually run the following commands in the terminal, ensuring the project folder is set as the current working directory (CWD):

     `conda activate FAIRS`